ividyon/WitchyBND/NOTES.md

     This should allow usage of WitchyBND for console modding in place of DesBNDBuild.
   * Malformed ELDEN RING cubemap DDS data will now be correctly parsed into readable DDS.
+* Refactored "silent mode"; it will now avoid any output to PromptPlus, hopefully avoiding some issues.
 * Made some internal changes to error catching.